 - Time Limit – if work is expected to carry on for at least six months that’s not fair on the other residents.
 Most agreements limit construction time to 120 calendar days with high charges for each day you exceed the limit.
 You may be able to ask for an extension, but it will have to first pass board approval.

 - Right to Stop – if the board has reason to suspect that something may be amiss they will have the right to stop the work at any time without incurring any liability.

 - Gas Line No-touch Policy – for a gas line to be moved it has to be shut off and go through a pressure test before it can be put back on.
-If a leak is found it must be kept shut down until it is found and repaired, impacting on every other resident.
+If a leak is found, it must be kept shut down until it is located and repaired, impacting on every other resident.
 As such, expect the agreement to have a gas line no-touch policy.

-- Future maintenance and repair obligations – both the resident and any future owners must be liable for any repairs or maintenance if necessary.
+- Future maintenance and repair obligations – both the resident and any prospective owners must be liable for any repairs or maintenance if necessary.

-- Guidelines on hazardous material removal – there will be guidelines stating how any hazardous materials such as lead paint and asbestos is to be removed.
+- Guidelines on hazardous material removal – there will be guidelines stating how any dangerous materials such as lead paint and asbestos is to be removed.